Heating and cooling by radiant systems

 5 reasons for system solutions from BEKA

-The demand for comfortable indoor temperatures these days requires a technology that not only meets the required cooling or heating capacity, but also creates a healthy and pleasant indoor environment.
-In addition, an energy-efficient and therefore environmentally compatible technical solution needs to be used.
-The answer: Learn from Nature!
-In line with this maxim it becomes immediately evident that the transfer of heat by means of radiant warmth is the right way to solving the complex task of achieving a comfortable, cosy indoor atmosphere and energy efficiency.
+The demand for comfortable indoor temperatures today requires a technology that not only meets the required heating or cooling capacity, but also creates a healthy and pleasant room climate.
+In addition, an energy-efficient and therefore environmentally friendly technology should be used.
+The solution is: learn from nature!
+Nature shows us that heat transfer via radiant heat is the right way to achieve climate comfort, a cozy room atmosphere and energy efficiency in equal measure.

 How does capillary tube technology work